Marina-Abdallah/ECC-Algorithm-Code/README.md

 - The prime number `p` and elliptic curve parameters `a` and `b` can be changed to experiment with different curves and fields.
 - The encryption and decryption steps demonstrate how elliptic curve cryptography can be used for secure communications.

-## Contributions

-Feel free to modify, extend, or improve this code.
-Contributions are welcome to make the code more efficient, secure, or add additional features.

 ## Author
 Marina Abdallah– https://github.com/Marina-Abdallah